 A mission goes bad for secret agent Ethan Hunt and his spying team, which includes Emilio Estevez.
 They are all killed, but Cruise escapes.
 Agent Cruise finds out he can’t trust his government bosses after one tries to kill him when he meets up with him, but Cruise escapes again, this time by blowing up a giant fish tank with explosive chewing gum.

 Luckily Jim Phelps (Jon Voight) is Cruise’s mentor and whom Cruise can trust.
-Phelps is the only character connected to the TV show, but we do also get the theme song, the ‘if you choose to accept this mission’ tapes and rubber masks.
+Phelps is the only character connected to the original TV show (and I believe the last time), but we do also get the theme song, the ‘if you choose to accept this mission’ tapes and rubber masks.
 So Cruise sporting some pretty short hair in this one, has to break into CIA headquarters to get a disc or file or something.
 Ving Rhames, Leon and the first in a line of forgettable IMF leading ladies helps him.

 They put some stuff in this computer guys drink to make him have diaharrea so Cruise can lower himself down into the secret room where he can’t touch the floor or make a sound.